merenlab/anvio/anvio/docs/artifacts/functions-txt.md

-This artifact **contains information about the functions of its contigs in a tab delimated text file.**
+This artifact **contains information about the functions of its contigs in a tab delimited text file.**

 This file is formatted with a single gene per row with the following columns:
 1. The gene caller ID
 2. The source (the database that you got this function data from)
-3. The assession number of the gene (optional)
+3. The accession number of the gene (optional)
 4. The function information
 1. The e-value (optional, but helpful if you plan to use the interactive interface and have more than one function for a single gene)